-Before the end of the transition period, the procurement regulations required contracting authorities to publish certain notices in relation to their above threshold procurements in the Official Journal of the European Union (OJEU).
-After 23.00 on 31 December 2020, any notices that would previously have been sent to the EU Publications Office (including contract notices, prior information notices and contract award notices) must be published on the UK's e-notification service, 'Find a Tender' (FTS).
-This requirement is reflected in the procurement regulations by amendments made by the PPAR 2020.
+From 31 December 2020, any notices that would previously have been sent to the EU Publications Office (including contract notices, prior information notices and contract award notices) must now be submitted to and published on the UK's e-notification service, 'Find a Tender' (FTS)

-Regulation 51 of the PCR 2015 (now headed publication on the UK e-notification service) provides that notices shall be submitted to the UK e-notification service for publication and the requirement to send notices to the EU Publications Office in the prescribed format is omitted and references to the EU Publications Office are substituted by those to the UK e-notification service.
+(regulation 51).
+This requirement was introduced by the PPAR 2020.

 The UK e-notification service is defined as a single web-based portal which is provided by or on behalf of the Cabinet Office.
 A notice is submitted to the UK e-notification service if the information comprising the notice is entered in the portal in such form or manner as the portal may elicit it and in compliance with any specific instructions that are given within the portal about how the information is to be entered.

 On 23 November 2020, the Cabinet Office published Procurement Policy Note 08/20: Introduction to Find a Tender, together with some frequently asked questions about FTS.
-Many of the frequently asked questions have been superseded by Annex A to Procurement Policy Note 10/20: Public Procurement after the Transition Period ends on 31 December 2020 which includes information on FTS and other aspects of the end of the transition period.
-Together, PPN 08/20 and the frequently asked questions set out practical information for contracting authorities about FTS.
+(See also Annex A to Procurement Policy Note 10/20: Public Procurement after the Transition Period ends on 31 December 2020.)

-While contract notices may continue to be published on Contracts Finder or Devolved Administration systems such as Sell2Wales or e-Sourcing NI, these notices must not be published before the FTS publication and must not provide additional information (as provided by regulation 52 PCR 2015 as amended by PPAR 20).
-For information on when to publish on Contracts Finder under the PCR 2015, see Practice note, Additional requirements for below and above threshold contracts (Part 4, PCR 2015): Publishing contract opportunities on Contracts Finder and Publishing contract award notices on Contracts Finder.
+While contract notices may continue to be published on Contracts Finder or Devolved Administration systems such as Sell2Wales or e-Sourcing NI, these notices must not be published before the FTS publication and must not provide additional information (regulation 52 PCR 2015).
+For information on when to publish on Contracts Finder under the PCR 2015, see Practice note, Additional requirements for below and above threshold contracts (Part 4, PCR 2015): Publishing contract opportunities on Contracts Finder, Cabinet Office guidance and additional policy requirements at opportunity stage and Publishing contract award notices on Contracts Finder.

-The requirement to send notices to FTS does not apply to procurements launched before the end of the transition period.
-For these, the pre-transition requirement to publish notices in the OJEU continues to apply.
-Despite this, PPN 08/20 encourages contracting authorities to also send these notices to FTS, so that suppliers only have one place to look for UK opportunities.
-However, this is not a legal requirement.
+The requirement to send notices advertising the tender to FTS does not apply to procurements launched before the end of the transition period.
+For these, the pretransition requirement to publish notices in the OJEU continues to apply.